Dyspepsia

 Please note, this management does NOT treat the condition itself.
 It may mildly help with the symptoms, and even then has insufficient evidence to back up this claim at present.

-Recommendation: No recommendation (there is no reliable evidence supporting Polarity in helping with dyspepsia)
+Recommendation: No recommendation (there is no reliable evidence supporting polarity therapy in helping with dyspepsia)

 Grade of Evidence: Very low quality of evidence